Bristol Museum & Art Gallery: History

 The Museum and Art Gallery's origins lie in the foundation, in 1823, of the Bristol Institution for the Advancement of Science and Art, sharing brand-new premises at the bottom of Park Street (about 400 m downhill from the current site) with the slightly older Bristol Literary and Philosophical Society.
 The neoclassical building was designed by Sir Charles Robert Cockerell (1788–1863), who was later to complete the Fitzwilliam Museum, Cambridge, and build St. George's Hall, Liverpool, and was later used as the Freemasons Hall.

 In April 1871, the Bristol Institution merged with the Bristol Library Society, and on 1 April 1872 a new combined museum and library building in Venetian Gothic style was opened at the top of Park Street.
 The lease on the former Bishop's College building next door, which had been the Library Society's home since 1855, passed to the local army reserve unit, whose drill hall lay behind it; it became the Victoria (later Salisbury) Club and a restaurant.
 The old Institution building was sold to the Freemasons.
 Although the new building was extended in 1877, by the 1890s the Museum and Library Association was struggling financially, and even unable to pay its curator, Edward Wilson (1848–1898).
 Negotiations with the city corporation culminated in the transfer of the whole organisation and premises to Bristol city corporation on 31 May 1894.
 Wilson remained Curator until his death – only this time he was actually paid!

 However, in June 1899 the site of the Salisbury Club was offered for sale to the city, the tobacco baron, Sir William Henry Wills (1830–1911, later Lord Winterstoke) offering £10,000 to help buy the site and build a new City Art Gallery on it.
-Designed by Frederick Wills in an Edwardian Baroque style work on the new building started in 1901, and opened in February 1905.
+Designed by Frederick Wills in an Edwardian Baroque style work on the new building started in 1901, and opened in February 1905 with an inaugural address by Sir Hubert von Herkomer.
 It was built in a rectangular open plan in 2 sections each consisting of a large hall with barrel-vaulted glazed roofs, separated by a double staircase.
 It incorporated a Museum of Antiquities, as it had been decided during the planning stage that Assyrian, Egyptian, Greek and Roman antiquities should be grouped with art in the new structure, rather than remaining with the natural history collections that remained in the old building.
 Stone tools continued to reside with the geology collections within natural history.
 Yet more space became available to museum displays when Bristol Central Library moved down the hill to College Green in 1906.
 The vacant rooms were reconstructed as invertebrate and biology galleries.

+After a verbose battle, the museum opened on Sundays.